sipherr/depression/README.md

 - brush your teeth twice a day
 - Shower atleast once a day
 - Do not avoid going to the doctor (untreated hemeroids...ya fun right, lol)
-- Take pride in how you look (New clothes that fit)
+- Take pride in how you look (New clothes that fit, comfortable shoes, try to look good generally.)

 # Schedule & Routine
 Structure and routine are very important in overcoming depression.